danielboots/fytletic/README.md

 ### **Models**  -- Diagram developed from using the online tool, DBDiagram to show the relationships between my models.

-# Need to update with links to ForeignKeys

 ![DB Schematic](media/readme/database_schema.png)